PierreKieffer/http-tanker/README.md

 - **HTTP Methods** — GET, POST, PUT, DELETE
 - **Request management** — Create, edit, delete and browse saved requests
 - **Response inspector** — View response details (status, headers, body, execution time) and inspect in editor
+- **Binary download** — Binary responses (images, PDFs, archives, ...) are streamed directly to disk without loading into memory, then saved to a location of your choice
 - **cURL export** — Generate the equivalent cURL command for any saved request
 - **HTTPS insecure mode** — Skip TLS certificate verification for self-signed certificates
 - **Custom database path** — Store requests in a custom location with the `-db` flag